 (see eligibility requirements)

-This program will help you gain insights into sustainable animal husbandry and acquire first-hand experience in animal science.
-Through speakers, laboratories, and demonstrations, you'll:
+Taught by Dr. Melanie Soberon, this program will help you gain insights into sustainable animal husbandry and acquire first-hand experience in animal science.
+You will:

 - learn about the complex relationships between domestic animals and humans;